Cover image

 In my experience, the interview will most likely take an online format, 30-45-60 minutes max.
 There is going to be either one person interviewing, or a group of people, sometimes even an entire team.

-After a short intro round, they will start asking behavioural questions probing your teamworking, conflict management skills, etc. The questions will likely be prepared in advance, but sometimes people improvise.
+When this is over, people will start asking behavioural questions probing your teamworking, conflict management skills, etc. The questions will likely be prepared in advance, but sometimes people improvise.

 The most common questions I've heard were: